BBC commissions landmark Welsh Art series

 “Having Huw Stephens tell us this story and take us on this spectacular adventure from prehistory to the present day will be such a treat and an important piece of work.”

 Director of BBC Arts, Jonty Claypole, says: “Welsh artists have always been at the cutting edge of artistic innovation.
-From the UK’s first landscape artist, Richard Wilson, the striking portraits of Gwen John, to Bedwyr Williams’ electrifying installations today – and many more wonders besides.
-BBC Arts is proud to join with BBC Wales in putting a spotlight on this breath-taking story of creative vision, voice and virtuosity.
+BBC Arts is proud to join with BBC Wales in putting a spotlight on this breath-taking story of creative vision, voice and virtuosity.”

-This three-part landmark production will air on BBC One Wales and BBC Four and is expected to air early next year.
+This three-part landmark production will air on BBC Two Wales and BBC Four on Monday 1st March 2021, 9pm.
+The series will also be available on BBCiPlayer.